tetheredge/docker-ruby/README.md

 docker-ruby
 ==============

-Ruby (MRI) in a Docker container; based on Ubuntu Trusty with Ruby 2.1.
-It is meant to be used as a foundation for Ruby applications.
+Ruby (MRI) in a Docker container; based on Ubuntu Trusty (14.04.01 LTS) with Ruby 2.1 This is meant to be used as a foundation for Ruby applications, as this only contains Ruby.

 Usage
 -----

     docker run -i -t tetheredge/ruby bash
     # ruby -v
-    ruby 2.1.0p0 (2013-12-25 revision 44422) [x86_64-linux]
+    ruby 2.1.5p273 (2014-11-13 revision 48405) [x86_64-linux]

 Building
 --------

-Grab Dockerfile from this repository on Github
+To get the Dockerfile from this repository on Github

     docker build github.com/tetheredge/docker-ruby

-Get a Docker image from Docker index
+To get a Docker image from Docker index

     docker pull tetheredge/ruby